-- Differentiate asthma from two common conditions associated with dyspnea.
+- Differentiate exercise-induced bronchospasm and vocal cord dysfunction—two common conditions associated with dyspnea—from asthma.

-- Evaluate findings of the medical history that are commonly associated with exercise-induced bronchospasm.
+- Specify findings of the medical history, physical exam, and spirometry that can indicate exercise-induced bronchospasm.

-- Specify one of three conditions associated with vocal cord dysfunction.
+- Specify conditions that are associated with vocal cord dysfunction.

 - Evaluate when to refer a patient with exercise-induced dyspnea to a specialist or subspecialist.